Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: INTRODUCTION

 Reinforcement Learning (RL) can solve control problems for systems with unknown dynamics.
-After the policy is learned, it can be executed in real-time.
 Recently, RL approaches have been investigated to synthesize controllers satisfying STL specifications.
-The advantage of combining RL and STL is that the STL robustness can be used as RL rewards, which avoids reward hacking \cite{amodei2016concrete}.
-The authors of \cite{aksaray2016q} and \cite{venkataraman2020tractable} used Q-learning to learn control policies that maximize the robustness of STL fragments, which only applies to discrete state and control spaces.
-A similar idea was used in \cite{balakrishnan2019structured}, where deep Q-learning was applied to continuous state and control space.
+The advantage of combining RL and STL is that the STL robustness can be used to generate RL rewards, which avoids reward hacking \cite{amodei2016concrete}.
+The authors of \cite{aksaray2016q} and \cite{venkataraman2020tractable} used Q-learning to learn control policies that maximize the robustness of STL fragments for systems with discrete state and control spaces.
+Similar ideas were used for continuous states and controls using deep RL \cite{balakrishnan2019structured,ikemoto2021deep}.
 These methods restrict the specification to be a fragment of STL.
-Path integral was used for learning control policies from Truncated Linear Temporal Logic (TLTL) \cite{li2017reinforcement}, \cite{li2018policy} and STL \cite{varnai2019prescribed}.
-The authors of \cite{li2019formal} translated a TLTL specification into a finite-state automaton and used proximal policy optimization to train an FNN controller.
-These methods are completely model-free, and are therefore data inefficient, i.e., they require a large number of trials to learn the policy.
-Hence, they cannot be used in applications where many executions take a lot of time, and wear out or even damage the systems.
+Path integral was used for learning control policies from Truncated Linear Temporal Logic (TLTL) \cite{li2018policy} and STL \cite{varnai2019prescribed}.
+In \cite{li2019formal,wang2020continuous,cai2021modular}, automaton-based approaches were used with FNN controllers to satisfy LTL and TLTL specfications, where history information is contained in the automaton state.
+All the above methods are completely model-free, and are therefore data inefficient, i.e., they require a large number of trials to learn the policy \cite{deisenroth2011pilco}.

-Model-based policy search methods (e.g., \cite{deisenroth2011pilco}, \cite{gal2016improving}) learn a dynamic model of the system and use it to guide policy search.
-They are more efficient than model-free methods.
-The authors of \cite{kapoor2020model} trained an FNN to predict the system transitions and used MPC with the learned model to find the controller that maximizes STL robustness.
-The MPC problem was solved using an evolutionary strategy, which is slow and cannot be implemented in real time.
-The authors of \cite{yaghoubi2020worst} also utilized the system model when training the FNN controller from STL, but they assumed that the model was known.